Visualize Colors

 HCL Palettes

-The lessR function getColors() generates the colors for a wide variety of color palettes and displays the resulting colors.
-The parameter list for getColors() begins with pal, for palette.
-In addition to the available predefined palettes as shown in Figure 10, it is straightforward to generate your own palettes.
+The lessR function getColors() generates and displays colors for a wide variety of palettes.
+The parameter list begins with pal, short for palette.
+In addition to the predefined palettes shown in Figure 10, getColors() can also generate custom palettes.

 Figure 11 indicates the getColors() text and visualization output for all default parameter values.